Medically reviewed by Drugs.com. Last updated on May 1, 2022.

-The extended adjuvant treatment trial was unblinded early [see Adverse Reactions (6.2)].
+The extended adjuvant treatment trial (MA-17) was unblinded early [see Adverse Reactions (6)].
 At the updated (final analysis), overall the side effects seen were consistent to those seen at a median treatment duration of 24 months.

 During treatment or within 30 days of stopping treatment (median duration of treatment 60 months) a higher rate of fractures was observed for Femara (10.4%) compared to placebo (5.8%), as also a higher rate of osteoporosis (Femara 12.2% vs placebo 6.4%).

-A total of 455 patients were treated for a median time of exposure of 11 months.
+In study P025 a total of 455 patients were treated for a median time of exposure of 11 months in the Femara arm (median 6 months in the tamoxifen arm).
 The incidence of adverse reactions was similar for Femara and tamoxifen.
-The most frequently reported adverse reactions were bone pain, hot flushes, back pain, nausea, arthralgia and dyspnea.
+The most frequently reported adverse reactions were bone pain, hot flushes, back pain, nausea, arthralgia, and dyspnea.
 Discontinuations for adverse reactions other than progression of tumor occurred in 10/455 (2%) of patients on Femara and in 15/455 (3%) of patients on tamoxifen.

-Adverse reactions, regardless of relationship to study drug, that were reported in at least 5% of the patients treated with Femara 2.5 mg or tamoxifen 20 mg in the first-line treatment study are shown in Table 3.
+Adverse reactions that were reported in at least 5% of the patients treated with Femara 2.5 mg or tamoxifen 20 mg in the first-line treatment study are shown in Table 4.

 |Urinary Tract Infection NOS||6||3|

 |Pain in Limb||10||8|

 |Respiratory, Thoracic and Mediastinal Disorders|